Fujitsu Stylistic M532

 Because it is meant to be used by all kinds of categories of consumers, the Fujitsu Stylistic M532 boasts a series of diverse specs.
 Such as a 10.1″ touchscreen, 1280 x 800 pixels, 149 ppi, a 3170 mAh battery, an Android 4.0 OS, a quad-core 1.4GHz Nvidia Tegra 3 T30S CPU, supported by 1GB of RAM, 32GB of storage and stereo speakers.
 On the list of features we found 2 cams (one of 2MP and the other of 8MP), GPS, an organizer and all the standard options.
 You are also offered 802.11 b/g/n Wi-Fi, Bluetooth 3.0, 1 microUSB, 1 USB 2.0, 1 SIM card slot and 1 microSD card slot.
 As you can see, this tablet is poor when it comes to connectivity options.
 But there is a dock that can work with both HDMI and Ethernet ports.

 The Stylistic M532 measures 262.6 mm x 175.4 mm x 8.6 mm and weighs 560 g.
 The finish that Fujitsu uses on this gadget is made of rubber.
 The chassis uses a plastic material.
-The build is nice, because the tablet is very easy to hold for more than half an hour.
+The build is nice, because the M532 is very easy to hold for more than half an hour.
 There is a red edge strip included in the build.
 It makes sure that the tablet is offered protection against water.
 Even if you can easily bow it.

 We had no problems when using the display in the tests we did on this device.
 Feedback was very good.
-The onscreen keyboard was also very nice and we could type this article on it without having bouts of annoyance.
+The onscreen keyboard was also very nice and we could type this review on it without having bouts of annoyance.

 The speed of the processor was more than what we expected.
 Navigation did not lag at all.
 Videos loaded quickly and played very well.
 And the memory on board was a very good addition.
 We also spotted support for all DLNA-related activities.